croquet/croquet-for-unity-package/readme.md

 # Contribution
 Contributions to the package are welcome as these projects are open source and we encourage community involvement.

-1. Base your `feature/my-feature-name` branch off of `develop` branch
+1. Base your `feature/my-feature-name` or `bugfix/descriptor` branch off of `develop` branch
 2. Make your changes
 3. Open a PR against the `develop` branch
 4. Discuss and Review the PR with the team
+5. Changes will be merged into `develop` after PR approval